Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Discussion

 Finally, our SO method has the advantage of simplicity in that only a single parameter $R_{\rm up}/R_{200c}$ for the radius is required to reproduce the {\HI} power spectrum, although with some limitation on the slope of the computed power spectrum with the chosen value of $R_{\rm up}/R_{200c}$.
 In contrast, the pasting method highly depends on the relation between the $M_{\rm halo}-M_{\HI}$ which is sensitive to the resolution of the hydrodynamic simulation.
 Also, the relation shows large scatters and difficult to describe it with an analytic model. \cite{TNG2018} modelled the relation with three parameters ignoring the scatter around this relation.
 It should be noted however that the scatter around the relation does not affect the resulting power spectrum very much \citep{Modi+:2019}. \RA{The {\HI} power spectrum on large scales is mainly determined by the total {\HI} mass of the halo.
-The pasting method assigns the {\HI} mass to each halo using the $M_{\rm halo}-M_{\HI}$ relation directly which is calibrated from the hydrodynamic simulation with or without the star-forming gas correction.} Therefore the pasting method can reproduce the slope of {\HI} power spectrum well, at least independent of the star formation gas correction.
-The robustness of this model should be tested with other perturbations of the astrophysical effects.
+The pasting method assigns the {\HI} mass to each halo using the $M_{\rm halo}-M_{\HI}$ relation directly which is calibrated from the hydrodynamic simulation with or without the star-forming gas correction.}

+\RAm{After comparing the goodness of the model, with the star-forming gas correction, the pasting method better reproduces the shape of the {\HI} power spectrum than the SO method.
+However, it goes the opposite in the case without the star-forming gas correction.
+In addition to the star-forming gas correction, non-trivial astrophysics effects may alter the 21-cm line power spectrum.
+This means that the reconstruction of {\HI} power spectrum is subject to the many complex astrophysical effects.
+Therefore, considering a variety of reconstructing {\HI} power spectrum is essential.
+The pasting method tells us the {\HI} mass in the halos can well reproduce the {\HI} power spectrum using $M_{\rm h}-M_{\HI}$ relation.
+In this paper, the SO method not only indirectly alters the mass function through the $R_{\rm up}$ but also it takes into account the spatial density distribution in and around the halo \citep[see also][]{2020arXiv201206795S}.
+We find those effects are also vital to reconstruct the {\HI} power spectrum. }